 A beer style describes a cluster of beers with common features that distinguish them from all others.
 These may relate to their ingredients, the methods of brewing, fermenting or conditioning them, their alcoholic strength, or in a few cases, simply the way they are served.
 In another sense ….

-Some beer styles have been around for centuries, while others come from a moment of inspiration or calculation by a particular brewer, which impacted so strongly that others knew they needed to follow.
+Some beer styles evolve quietly for centuries, while others lurch forward from a moment of inspiration or calculation by a particular brewer, which impacts so strongly that others know they need to follow.